-Instructions for Submitting the Final Performance Report for NEH Fellowships (including NEH/Japan-U.S. Friendship Commission Fellowships), Awards for Faculty, DEL Fellowships, Public Scholar Program, and Summer Stipends
+Instructions for Submitting the Final Performance Report for NEH Fellowships (including NEH/Japan-U.S. Friendship Commission Fellowships), Awards for Faculty, DEL Fellowships, Public Scholars, and Summer Stipends

 Recipients of NEH Fellowships (including NEH/Japan-U.S. Friendship Commission Fellowships), Awards for Faculty, Public Scholar Program, and Summer Stipends are required to submit a final performance report on activities accomplished with their NEH award.
 The final report is due within 120 days if you received your award on or after November 12th, 2020.
 If you received your award before November 12th, 2020 your final report is due within 90 days of the end of your period of performance.

 NEH staff uses these reports to understand the work of our grant recipients, to assess the value of our grant programs, and to describe the impact of NEH grants to members of Congress and the American public.
 The more information you provide in your report, the more helpful it is to the NEH.

 The final performance report must be submitted electronically via eGMS Reach, NEH's online grant management system, at https://securegrants.neh.gov/egms-reach/Login.aspx.
 Your eGMS Reach username appears in parentheses next to your name in the "RECIPIENT CONTACTS” box of the Official Notice of Action included with your award letter.
 If you have not yet created a password, go to eGMS Reach, click “Sign in help,” select the appropriate radio button, and click “Send.”
 An e-mail message will be sent to you with a link to create a new password.